Alonso-del-Arte/algebraic-integer-calculator/CONTRIBUTING.md

-This project might be open to Hacktoberfest 2025.
+This project is now open to Hacktoberfest 2025.

 # Guidelines for Hacktoberfest 2025 contributors